coddingway/coddingway/README.md

 - 👋 Hi, I’m @coddingway - Amrit Podder
-- 👀 I’m interested in - Coding, FIFFA
+- 👀 I’m interested in - Coding, FIFA
-- 🌱 I’m currently learning - Angular 2
+- 🌱 I’m currently learning - React Web
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - hello@amritpodder.com / 7003893998
+- 📫 How to reach me - design2code93@gmail.com / 7003893998

 <!---
 coddingway/coddingway is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.